#About me

-A few words about me: I’m Christoph Zwerschke, a software developer and programming enthusiast currently living in the lovely Odenwald mountains in Germany with my lovely family.
+A few words about me: I’m Christoph Zwerschke (aka “Cito”), a software developer and programming enthusiast currently living in the lovely Odenwald mountains in Germany.

-I had the privilege to raise up in the time of the early home computers like the KIM-1, ZX81, Apple II, C64 and Atari ST, which woke up my early fascination with programming (at that time mainly in Assembler, Basic, Pascal and C), which never really left me and was later resurrected when falling in love with the Python programming language.
-I’ve also a lot of experience with relational databases and classic backend web applications, but am currently more into frontend web development, and also interested in data science and artificial intelligence.
+I had the privilege of growing up in the time of the early home computers like the KIM-1, ZX81, Apple II, C64 and Atari ST, which woke up my early fascination with programming (at that time mainly in Assembler, Basic, Pascal and C), which never really left me and was later resurrected when falling in love with the Python programming language.
+I also have a lot of experience with relational databases and classic backend web applications, but am currently more into frontend web development, microservice based backend development, and also interested in data science, bioinformatics and artificial intelligence.

 Some more things I love are good literature, German beer, Italian wine and hiking in the Carpathian mountains.